google/WebFundamentals/src/content/en/tools/chrome-devtools/workspaces/index.md

 [maps]: http://blog.teamtreehouse.com/introduction-source-maps

-If you run into issues, or you get it working after some configuration, please [start a thread in the mailing list][ML]{:.external} or [ask a question on Stack Overflow][SO]{:.external} to share your knowledge with the rest of the DevTools community.
+If you run into issues while using Workspaces with your framework of choice, or you get it working after some custom configuration, please [start a thread in the mailing list][ML]{:.external} or [ask a question on Stack Overflow][SO]{:.external} to share your knowledge with the rest of the DevTools community.

 ## Related feature: Local Overrides {: #overrides }